JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 ### Relation Extraction Model

-Here, we will convert the JSON export into a dataframe suitable for training a relation extraction model.
+The JSON export is converted into a dataframe suitable for training a relation extraction model.

 ```py
 alab.get_relation_extraction_data(